-Long before "curtain fringes" were trending on Pinterest, Dakota Johnson was nailing the hairstyle.
-The thing is, you can totally tell she has a fringe, but it doesn't scream bangs! as much as a full fringe would.
-A bit of beauty investigation later and it appears the actress is the queen of the low-commitment fringe—the longer length means she can part it any which way she likes or disguise it almost entirely, aka she has a whole wardrobe of hairstyles can she can pull from.
-It's kind of like the hair equivalent of the no-makeup makeup look; we're coining it the no-fringe fringe.
-(You heard it here first, people.)
+Long before "curtain fringe" were trending on Pinterest, Dakota Johnson was nailing the hairstyle.
+The thing is, you can totally tell she has a fringe, but it doesn't scream "Bangs!" as much as a full fringe would.
+A bit of beauty investigation later, and it appears the actress is the queen of the low-commitment fringe.
+The longer length means that Johnson can part it any which way she likes or disguise it almost entirely (she basically has a whole wardrobe of hairstyles can she can pull from).
+It's kind of like the hair equivalent of the no-makeup makeup look, and we're coining it the "no-fringe fringe."
+You heard it here first, people.

 Keep scrolling to see how Dakota styles her no-fringe fringe.
 We defy you not to want to book a hair appointment instantly.

 The no-fringe fringe is the same, but the slightly warmer tone to Dakota's hair adds a point of difference.
-Secure a bouncy ponytail like this with a ponytail holder like the ASOS Brushed Metal Ponytailer (£6) so it sits out from the head for optimum swish.
+Secure a bouncy ponytail like this with a ponytail holder like the ASOS Leaf Design Hair Clip (£6) so it sits out from the head for optimum swish.

 A different event, a different look: This time Dakota has opted for a side part that gives a more retro glam feel when paired with the bold red lips.

 A slightly fuller-looking fringe here, the no-fringe fringe looks more like a traditional full fringe, but it's still not requiring the same level of commitment that a full fringe would.
 We're digging the waves through her mid-lengths and ends too, which makes her hair look thicker.
-Re-create these waves with the Babyliss Curling Wand Pro (£22) and finish with a mist of Redken Diamond Oil Aerosol Spray (£10).
+Re-create these waves with the Babyliss Curling Wand Pro (£22) and finish with a mist of Ouai Haircare Volumizing Hair Spray (£22).

 You'd be forgiven for thinking Dakota didn't even have a fringe here!
 If you have a few layers in your hair you can easily disguise a longer fringe; you'll just need to lightly mist with hair spray like L'Oréal Elnett Flexible Hold Hairspray (£7) to hold in place.